What is (ADHD) ?

 - Grabbing things from others

 3) Related Conditions in Children and Teenagers with Attention Deficit Hyperactivity Disorder

 - Anxiety disorder: Causes feelings of anxiety, fear, nervousness, worry, or dread.
-It can also induce physical symptoms such as pounding heart, sweating, and dizziness.
+It can also induce physical symptoms such as a pounding heart, sweating, and dizziness.

-- Oppositional defiant disorder (ODD): An occasional outburst of frustration and disobedience behavior towards authoritative figures like parents and teachers.
+- Oppositional defiant disorder (ODD): An occasional outburst of frustration and disobedience behavior toward authoritative figures like parents and teachers.
 Symptoms include unpleasant mood, rebellious, argumentative behavior, and aggression that lasts more than six months.

 - Sleep problems & learning difficulties

 - Autistic spectrum disorder(ASD): Affects communication and behavior.

 - Epilepsy: A disorder that affects the brain, and causes repeated fits or seizures.

 - Tourette syndrome: Causes involuntary repetitive movements or vocal sounds.

 - Personality disorders: Someone who thinks, perceives, feels, or relates with others in a way that is markedly different from the average person.